Whānau Friendly Space (Host) FAQs

 Who do I contact if I have a question about He Wāhi Haumaru?

-For breastfeeding support, please visit our Facebook or Instagram communities, where you can connect with other whānau and access resources.
+For infant feeding support, please visit our Facebook or Instagram communities, where you can connect with other whānau and access resources.
 Remember, you’re not alone – we’re here to support you every step of the way.

 For questions about He Wāhi Haumaru, you can: